the-kureitibu/Game_Jam_2026/README.md

 Im not sure who the original creator was, but the snail and tileset came from free files from this course: https://www.udemy.com/course/jumpstart-to-2d-game-development-godot-4-for-beginn...

-Video in the start screen and prolongue were taken from a streamer's stream: https://www.youtube.com/channel/UCykMWf8B8I7c_jA8FTy2tGw
+Video in the start screen and prologue were taken from a streamer's stream: https://www.youtube.com/channel/UCykMWf8B8I7c_jA8FTy2tGw